-- The college updated and adopted five general education/related instruction outcomes in the Winter of 2017 (see Appendix A). - Faculty updated all active Master Course Outlines to reflect the new general education/related instruction outcomes by the end of Fall Quarter 2017. - At the Spring 2017 In-service, faculty updated or re-wrote the program outcomes for all Workforce Education programs.
-Faculty also identified outcomes for each degree and certificate (see Appendices B and H). - The Assessment Committee Chair developed a workbook for faculty to map their course outcomes to program and general education outcomes.
-During the Spring and Fall 2017 Inservices, faculty mapped their courses to program and general education outcomes.
-In completing their assessment workbooks, faculty established assessment schedules that will allow them to assess each program outcome during a seven-year accreditation cycle (see Appendix I). - The Assessment Committee Chair and assessment committee members provided feedback to individual faculty members regarding their course mapping and assessment plans. - The college listed program outcomes in the college catalog and on the web page of each academic program (see Appendices J and K).
+- The college updated and adopted five general education/related instruction outcomes in the Winter of 2017. - Faculty updated all active Master Course Outlines to reflect the new general education/related instruction outcomes by the end of Fall Quarter 2017. - At the Spring 2017 In-service, faculty updated or rewrote the program outcomes for all Workforce Education programs.
+Faculty also identified outcomes for each degree and certificate. - The Assessment Committee Chair developed a workbook for faculty to map their course outcomes to program and general education outcomes.
+During the Spring and Fall 2017 In-services, faculty mapped their courses to program and general education outcomes.
+In completing their assessment workbooks, faculty established assessment schedules that will allow them to assess each program outcome during a seven-year accreditation cycle. - The Assessment Committee Chair and assessment committee members provided feedback to individual faculty members regarding their course mapping and assessment plans. - The college listed program outcomes in the college catalog and on the web page of each academic program. - The college listed degree and certificate outcomes on the web page of each academic program. - The college audited all program outcomes to ensure the outcomes for each degree and certificate over 45